Telephone call with "very productive, complete" Trump: Turkish President Erdogan - ExBulletin

 Telephone call with “very productive, complete” Trump: Turkish President Erdogan

-Turkish President Recep Tayyip Erdogan said on Monday that a telephone call with American president Donald Trump was “very productive, complete and sincere”.
+Turkish President Recep Tayyip Erdogan said on Monday that a telephone call with American president Donald Trump was “very productive, complete and sincere, WHAT Reports citing the Turkish media.

 “Today, my telephone call with the President of the United States, my dear friend Mr. Donald Trump, was very productive, complete and sincere,” said Erdogan after the call.